Beaked whale

-Beaked whales (systematic name Ziphiidae) are a family of cetaceans noted as being one of the least known groups of mammals because of their deep-sea habitat, reclusive behavior and apparent low abundance.
+Beaked whales (systematic name Ziphiidae) are a family of cetaceans noted as being one of the least-known groups of mammals because of their deep-sea habitat, reclusive behavior and apparent low abundance.
 Only three or four of the 24 existing species are reasonably well-known.
 Baird's beaked whales and Cuvier's beaked whales were subject to commercial exploitation, off the coast of Japan, while the northern bottlenose whale was extensively hunted in the northern part of the North Atlantic in the late 19th and early 20th centuries.

 Reports emerged in late 2020 of the possible discovery of a new beaked whale species off the coast of Mexico, the taxonomy of which had not been determined As of December 2020.

 Physical characteristics

 Beaked whales are moderate in size, ranging from 4 to 13 m and weighing from 1 to 15 t.
 Their key distinguishing feature is the presence of a 'beak', somewhat similar to many dolphins.
 Other distinctive features include a pair of converging grooves under the throat, and the absence of a notch in the tail fluke.
-Although Shepherd's beaked whale is an exception, most species have only one or two pairs of teeth, and even these do not erupt in females.
+Although Shepherd's beaked whale is an exception, most species have only one or two pairs of teeth, and even these do not erupt in females (other than in the genus Berardius).
 Beaked whale species are often sexually dimorphic – one or the other sex is significantly larger.
 The adult males often possess a large bulging forehead, some to an extreme feature.
 However, aside from dentition and size, very few morphological differences exist between male and female beaked whales.

-Individual species are very difficult to identify in the wild, since body form varies little from one species to another.
-The observer must rely on often subtle differences in size, color, forehead shape, and beak length.
-In the skull, the expansion of the premaxillary process can be a key feature to identification.
+Individual species may be very difficult to identify in the wild, since many species appear similar.
+The observer must rely on size, shape, and placement of teeth and often subtle differences in size, color, forehead shape, and beak length.
+In collected specimens, the expansion of the premaxillary process in the skull can be a key feature to identification.

-The blubber of these whales is almost entirely (94%) composed of wax ester, a unique characteristic of this family.
+The blubber of these whales is almost entirely (94%) composed of wax ester instead of the more usual triacylglycerols, a unique characteristic of this family.